 In English, asexuality is a sexual orientation defined by not experiencing sexual attraction.
-In Japanese, asexual means experiencing no sexual nor romantic desire.
-It’s equivalent to aromantic asexual in English.
+In Japanese, “asexual” means experiencing no sexual nor romantic desire, making it equivalent to “aromantic asexual” in English.
 It can be shortened to “aseku,” like English speakers shorten it to “ace.”
 There are two ways to say asexual: the loanword “asekusharu” (アセクシャル), or the Japanese word “museiai” (無性愛) literally meaning “no sex love,” or “no sexual love.”
-The noun for a nonsexual person is “museiaisha” (無性愛者).
+The noun for an asexual person is “museiaisha” (無性愛者).
 In Japan all formal words for sexual orientation use “seiai,” meaning “sexual love.”
-From a Whorfian linguistic point of view, in which the language a person speaks affects their worldview, you could say sex and romance are conflated in Japanese society based on this etymology.
+From a Whorfian linguistic point of view (in which the language a person speaks affects their worldview), you could argue that sex and romance are conflated in Japanese society based on this etymology.
 That may be why asexual has an inherent aromantic element that it doesn’t in English.

 Nonsexual (ノンセクシャル, 非性愛)